seqscope/NovaScope/docs/walkthrough/execution_guide/rule_execution.md

 This page provides an overview of the rule execution flow tailored to different **`request`** specified in the [job configuration](../getting_started/job_config.md) file of [NovaScope](https://seqscope.github.io/NovaScope/).

 Each `request` option triggers a specific set of rules.
 Thus, below provides a rulegraph for each `request` option to outline the triggered rules and their interdependencies, detailing distinct processing paths.

+!!! info
-It's important to note that these visual guides are constructed from a **baseline scenario** where only the initial input 1st-seq and 2nd-seq FASTQ files are present, with no prior processing or intermediate files generated.
+    The visual guides below are constructed from a **baseline scenario** where only the initial input 1st-seq and 2nd-seq FASTQ files are present, with no prior processing or intermediate files generated.

 ### Request `"sbcd-per-flowcell"`
 * **Description**:
 The `"sbcd-per-flowcell"` option initiates the generation of a spatial barcode map specific to a flow cell.
-Consequently, [NovaScope](https://seqscope.github.io/NovaScope/) triggers the execution of Rule [`fastq2sbcd`](../rules/fastq2sbcd.md).
+Consequently, it triggers the execution of Rule [`fastq2sbcd`](../rules/fastq2sbcd.md).

 * **Rule Graph**:
 <figure markdown="span">